-The global public domain has become an increasingly densely interconnected arena of discourse, contestation, and action involving both private and public actors, focused around the creation or defense of social norms and policy preferences regarding global public goods.
+The global public domain has become an increasingly densely interconnected arena of discourse, contestation and action involving both private and public actors, focused around the creation or defense of social norms and policy preferences regarding global public goods.
 In human rights discourse, respecting rights means to not infringe on the rights of others.
-We know that the corporate responsibility to respect human rights is a transnational social norm because the relevant actors acknowledge it as such, including governments, civil society, and businesses themselves in their corporate responsibility commitments.
-This does not imply that a transnational social norm is necessarily more (or less) effective than, or unrelated to, moral and legal norms; it is simply different in how it functions socially.
+We know that the corporate responsibility to respect human rights is a transnational social norm because the relevant actors acknowledge it as such, including businesses themselves in their corporate responsibility commitments.
 Enterprises of course are free to undertake additional commitments, and governments to encourage or require them to do so.
 But respect is the baseline expectation.

-Including the category of social norm with moral and legal norms enables the Guiding Principles to take the important additional step of not only specifying that business enterprises should respect human rights, but also providing them with a workable approach to how.
-The logic is straightforward: in order for an enterprise to demonstrate to itself, let alone to anyone else, that it respects human rights it must have systems in place whereby it can know and show that it does.
-Accordingly, beyond having a policy commitment, the Guiding Principles outline a four-step human rights due diligence process: assessing actual and potential human rights impacts, integrating and acting on the findings, tracking responses, and communicating how impacts are addressed.
-Moreover, where enterprises have caused or contributed to adverse impacts, they should provide for or cooperate in their remediation; where they have neither caused nor contributed to harm but are directly linked to it through a business relationship they should exercise leverage to prevent or mitigate the harm, and where harm has already occurred to use leverage in incentivizing those partners who have caused/contributed to it.56
+Inserting the category of social norm between legal and moral norms enables the UNGPs to take the important additional step to specify not only that business enterprises should respect human rights, but also how.
+The logic is straightforward: in order for an enterprise to demonstrate to itself, let alone anyone else, that it respects human rights it must have systems in place whereby it can know and show that it does.
+Accordingly, the UNGPs outline a four-step human rights due diligence process: assessing actual and potential human rights impacts, integrating and acting on the findings, tracking responses, and communicating how impacts are addressed.
+Moreover, where enterprises have caused or contributed to adverse impacts, they should provide for or cooperate in their remediation; where they have neither caused nor contributed to harm but are directly linked to it through a business relationship they should exercise leverage to prevent or mitigate the harm, and where harm has already occurred to use leverage in incentivizing those partners who have caused/contributed to it.

-As for which human rights the corporate responsibility to respect encompasses, the answer the Guiding Principles provide is all internationally recognized rights that an enterprise impacts.
-The long-standing doctrinal debate about whether business enterprises can be duty bearers under international human rights law is avoided because the Guiding Principles state that businesses should look to current internationally recognized human rights for an authoritative enumeration, not of human rights laws that might apply to them, but of human rights they should respect.
-That formulation also made it possible for countries that have not ratified key international human rights conventions, including China and the United States, to endorse the Guiding Principles, which reference such conventions, and to recognize the Guiding Principles in their own national policies and guidance to companies.57
+As for which human rights the corporate responsibility to respect encompasses, the answer the UNGPs provide is all internationally recognized rights that an enterprise impacts.
+The long-standing doctrinal debate about whether business enterprises can be duty bearers under international human rights law is avoided because the UNGPs state that businesses should look to current internationally recognized rights for an authoritative enumeration, not of human rights laws that might apply to them, but of human rights they should respect.
+That formulation also made it possible for countries that have not ratified key international human rights conventions, including China and the United States, to endorse the UNGPs, which reference such conventions.